DiveGearAdvice.comUpdated April 2026

 Tables assume square profiles: You descend to maximum depth, stay there, ascend.
 They can't account for multi-level diving where you spend time at varying depths.

-UK diving is rarely square.
+Cold water diving is rarely square.
 You descend to 25m on a wreck, explore at 18m, drift up to 12m for the reef.
 Tables calculate this as 25m for entire bottom time.
 Computers track actual depth every few seconds, giving you 20-40% more allowable dive time.

 Multi-Dive Days

-UK diving typically involves 2-4 dives daily.
+Cold water diving typically involves 2-4 dives daily.
 Tables become increasingly conservative across repetitive dives because they can't track residual nitrogen precisely.

 Computers track your actual loading throughout.
 Your second and third dives reflect what you actually did, not worst-case assumptions.
-This matters enormously on UK dive trips where you're paying per dive.
+This matters enormously on dive trips where you're paying per dive.

-UK Wreck Diving Considerations
+Wreck Diving Considerations

 British wrecks sit at varying depths.
 A single dive might involve descent to 30m, penetration at 25m, external exploration at 18m, and safety stop at 5m.
 Tables would calculate this as 30m for entire bottom time.